Kent State University: Student government

 Kent State offers several student government options, the largest of which is the Undergraduate Student Government (USG), which represents students from all campuses of the university and has been in some form of operation since 1924.
 The current 25 person governing body was formed after the merger of the All-Campus Programming Board (ACPB) and the Undergraduate Student Senate (USS).
 USG is led by an executive director and is composed of eight directors, ten college senators, one senator for residence hall students, one senator for commuter and off-campus students, one senator for undergraduate studies, and 3 senators-at-large.
 USG oversees the USG Programming Board which hosts various concerts, comedians, and performers, as well as the USG Allocations Committee which disburses conference and programming funds to the over 250 registered student organizations on the Kent Campus.
 Elections for USG are held annually in March, and officers are typically inaugurated in late April.
-In addition to the USG, Kent State also has the Graduate Student Senate (GSS) and the Kent Interhall Council (KIC).
-KIC is for students who live in the on-campus residence halls and deals with policies and activities.
+In addition to the USG, Kent State also has the Graduate Student Senate (GSS) and a residence hall association named Kent Interhall Council (KIC).
+KIC represents students who live in the on-campus residence halls and deals with policies and activities.
 Within the KIC is a programming board and individual councils for each residence hall.